 - Keep a periodic check on the defrost cycle of the heat pump.
 If the defrost cycle is not working correctly, ice can accumulate on the outdoor coil, which may impair the heat pump’s ability to provide heat.

 - Frequent voltage fluctuations can damage the heat pump.
 If your house experiences voltage fluctuations frequently, installing a voltage stabilizer will be a smart idea.

 How to Get the Perfect Installation and Repair of Heat Pumps?

 Negligent installation and repair of a heat pump can severely impair its performance and reduce its lifespan.
-Hence, it is in your best interests to trust experts for heat pump installation and repairs.
+Hence, it is in your best interests to trust our experts for heat pump installation and repairs.